 Old Bathurst Hospital, Heritage hospital building in Bathurst, Australia.

-Medical services in Bathurst began in 1817 when an assistant surgeon arrived to treat settlers and convicts.
-The present building was constructed later in the 1800s following modern hospital design principles.
+Medical care in Bathurst began in 1817, when an assistant surgeon was sent to treat settlers and convicts in the area.
+The current building was constructed later in the 1800s to meet the needs of a growing town that had outgrown its earlier facilities.

-The complex was designed with input from Florence Nightingale, who personally reviewed and approved the architectural plans.
-Mature trees on the grounds date from the 1880s and are part of the original landscape design.
+Florence Nightingale personally reviewed and approved the architectural plans for this hospital, which was rare for a building so far from Britain.
+The old trees on the grounds date from the 1880s and are part of the original landscape design, not a later addition.

 The community of curious travelers